HunorMarton/svg-tutorial/src/content/svg/arc.md

 </div>

 You might notice that in both cases, the arc ends up the shortest possible way with these parameters.
 It is also possible to go the long way and still keep the same start and endpoints, and the same radiuses.
-Then the 4th argument is another boolean flag that sets if we want to want to the long way.
+Then the 4th argument is another boolean flag that sets if we want to want to go the long way (now we also chaned it to `1`).
 This also has two variations.
 You can mirror it, by flipping the 5th argument to the other value.

 <div class="grid-200">